amqp-node/amqplib/channel_api.md

  * `recoverOnServerClose`: boolean, false by default, recover if server force-closes the connection. **This settitng is for testing only.
    Should not be used in production**
+ * `hostShuffle`: `"round-robin"`, `"random"` or a function, `"round-robin"` by default, a strategy to take a next url if an array of urls is supplied.

 ###### Result